Develop

 The API for Spatial Anchors changed to an improved version in Oculus SDK v43.
 Any legacy versions of Spatial Anchors in existing projects need to be migrated to this current version.

 In general, all legacy Spatial Anchors calls that relied on event listeners have now been changed to latent actions.
-This means you can fold the event logic into a single execution flow graph rather than relying on a bifurcated event response model.
+This means you can fold the event logic into a single execution flow graph rather than handling events in a separate callback.

 For example, the legacy Spatial Anchors logic for creating a spatial anchor looked like the following diagram: